jihenBouguerra/AI-Snake-Mouse-Game/README.md

 Genetic_Algorithm.py  -  contains genetic algorithm functions like crossover, mutation etc

 Feed_Forward_Neural_Network.py  -  contains the functions for calculating the output from feed forward neural network
-## Jupyter notebooks ##
-To visualize the jupyter notebooks content, you can use the links below.

 ## Dependencies ##